|Office of Community

 U.S. Department of Justice

-Fiscal Year (FY) 2013 Coordinated Tribal Assistance Solicitation (CTAS) is now closed.
+The Fiscal Year (FY) 2014 Coordinated Tribal Assistance Solicitation (CTAS) is now closed.
 The Office of Community Oriented Policing Services (COPS) is offering funding through Purpose Area #1: Tribal Resources Grant Program (TRGP) Hiring and Equipment/Training.
-While COPSís FY 2013 appropriation is not yet finalized, we anticipate funding to be made available through Tribal grant programs administered by COPS to improve public safety and enhance community policing in federally recognized Tribal jurisdictions with established law enforcement agencies.
+We anticipate funding to be made available through Tribal grant programs administered by COPS to improve public safety and enhance community policing in federally recognized Tribal jurisdictions with established law enforcement agencies.
 Purpose Area #1 is designed to expand the implementation of community policing and meet the most serious needs of law enforcement in Tribal Nations through a broadened comprehensive program.
 The funding can be used to hire or re-hire career law enforcement officers and Village Public Safety Officers as well as procure basic equipment and training to assist in the initiation or enhancement of Tribal community policing efforts.
-FY 2013 CTAS reflects improvements and refinements from earlier versions based on your feedback during Tribal consultations and listening sessions, from a specially developed assessment tool about the application experience, and from written comments from applicants and grantees.
+FY 2014 CTAS reflects improvements and refinements from earlier versions based on your feedback during Tribal consultations and listening sessions, from a specially developed assessment tool about the application experience, and from written comments from applicants and grantees.

-Detailed information for FY2013 CTAS can be found at www.justice.gov/tribal along with other helpful information and resources.
+Detailed information for FY 2014 CTAS can be found at www.justice.gov/tribal along with other helpful information and resources.

 The COPS Office will continue to update our website and provide Tribes with information and resources that will help enhance the community policing efforts in Tribal Nations.
 You can find the CTAS Fact Sheet, COPS Allowable and Unallowable Costs, and the Indirect Cost Rate Fact Sheet below and on the Tribal Justice and Safety webpage.